About Hobbs Ecology

 Michael Hobbs has a distinguished background in both education and professional experience.
 His journey began in the United States Navy as a Plane Captain operating throughout East Asia on the USS Midway.
 Later, he became an aviation electronics technician in Silicon Valley.
 As a dedicated single parent and avid traveler, Michael’s passion for environmental conservation grew, leading him to earn his M.Sc. and establish Hobbs Ecology.

 Michael’s work as a consultant focuses on designing innovative solutions and capturing critical data in the Bay Area.
-He holds several patents on the HALT trigger camera, a revolutionary tool that captures images of amphibians, reptiles, invertebrates, and small mammals day and night.
+He holds several patents on the HALT camera trap, a revolutionary tool that captures images of amphibians, reptiles, invertebrates, and small mammals day and night.

-Our expertise in road ecology, tunnel permeability, and breeding migration of amphibians and reptiles positions us as leaders in the field, and we will continue to work tirelessly to create environments where these species can thrive, safer from the threats posed by human infrastructure and activity.
+Our expertise in road ecology, tunnel permeability, and breeding migration of amphibians and reptiles positions us as leaders in the field, and we will continue to work tirelessly to create environments where these species can thrive.

 A Message From Our Founder

 We believe that every species, no matter how small, plays a crucial role in maintaining the balance of our ecosystems.
-That’s why we have developed precision tools like the HALT camera trap, which ensures 100% detection of amphibians, reptiles, invertebrates, and small mammals both day and night.
+That’s why we have developed precision tools like the HALT camera trap, which has demonstrated detection capabilities of nearly 100% of amphibians, reptiles, invertebrates, and small mammals, both day and night.
 This groundbreaking technology allows us to monitor and study these creatures with unprecedented accuracy, providing valuable insights into their behaviors and habitats.

 Whether you’re conducting research, implementing conservation initiatives, or seeking to enhance your ecological impact, Hobbs Ecology is here to support you every step of the way.
 Contact us today to learn more about our services and how we can assist you in achieving your ecological goals.
 Together, we can make a difference and protect the biodiversity that enriches our planet.